 kilometer east of Cliffoney crossroads.
-Interestingly enough, this crossroads, some 200 from the megalith, is the traditional village midsummer bonfire site.
+This crossroads, some 200 meters from the megalith, is the traditional village midsummer bonfire site.
 There are two wells, a mound and a fine rath close by.

 The gallery at is Cartonplank is about 7.5 meters long by 2 - 2.5 meters wide, and is entered by a 'pair of well matched jambs'.
 The chamber was divided into two or three compartments, the end closed off by a massive triangular flag, 2.4 meters high.
 There are two stones remaining of the court on the south side.
 Some confusion has arisen in relation to Wakeman's illustrations of these monuments.

-The megalithic monument isclost to the summit of Cliffoney hill, located about 200 meters west of the Cliffoney river, and is probably on an ancient ford.
-The land drops away down to the shore at Cliffoney beach 1.5 km below.
-There are two wells to the south, both within 100 meters of the monument.
+The megalithic monument is close to the summit of Cliffoney hill, and located about 200 meters west of the Cliffoney river, possibly marking an ancient ford.
+The land drops away down to the shore at Cliffoney beach 1.5 kilometers to the west.
+There are two wells close by, both within 100 meters of the monument.

 There are several notable ringforts close by, including a large, well preserved